TITLE Public Relations Specialist

 The Public Relations Specialist helps gather and disseminate University news to the news media and develops and implements public relations activities to promote the University’s public affairs mission, faculty research, and academic theme areas while focusing on developing expert sources and topics of immediate interest to media.
 The Public Relations Specialist assists in the supervision of the staff of the Office of University Communications and contributes to the production of various print and online materials.

 Education: A bachelor’s degree in Communications, Public Relations, Journalism, or a related area is required.

-Experience: Either one year work experience in a professional position in media, media relations and/or public relations or a minimum of three semesters experience in a part-time position in a similar professional setting is required.
+Experience: Either one year of work experience in a professional position in public relations, media, and/or media relations or a minimum of three semesters experience in a part-time position in a similar professional setting is required.
 Work experience in higher education is preferred.
 Experience with web page maintenance, audio and video recording and editing, and writing for the web are preferred.

 Skills: Excellent verbal and written communication skills are required, including an ability to write for external publications.
 Strong proofreading and editing skills are required.
 Organizational and planning skills are required.
 Knowledge of word processing is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Knowledge of database and/or spreadsheet software is preferred.